 If you do get stopped when you have done nothing wrong, be firm, not aggressive, and ask for clarification of what you did wrong.
-Ask the officer to give you a ticket and tell them at the same time to bring directions or even have them show you where you can pay the fine right away.
+Ask the officer to give you a ticket and tell them at the same time to bring directions or even have them show you where you can fight the ticket.

 Also, depending on where you are stopped, the police have the power to seize your drivers license until the fine is paid.
 If that happens, go pay your ticket, but it may complicate things if you get pulled over on a Saturday afternoon and you can’t get to the office to pay your fine until Monday morning.

 Basically, follow your gut and be nice until you can’t.
-Most Mexican police officers are decent people who are just doing their job.
+Most Mexican police officers, but definitely not all, are decent people who are just doing their job.